AlxanderArt/BRICK-Management/README.md

 **Created by Maxwell Willis ([@AlxanderArt](https://github.com/AlxanderArt))**

-A modern, simplified property management system designed for small portfolio owners and landlords.
+This project displays A modern, simplified property management system designed for small portfolio owners and landlords.
 This project demonstrates full-stack development skills using React, TypeScript, Python (Flask), and SQLite.

 ## 🚀 Live Demo
 The preview environment runs the **React Frontend** with a **Mock API Service** to demonstrate functionality immediately in the browser.
 The actual Python backend code is provided in the `/backend` directory for local development.